 Initially, Trump was correct.
 When Jones bought the team, the Cowboys were losing $1 million per month, according to Business Insider.
 That’s obviously changed throughout the years, and Jones’ return on investment has been massive.

-The Cowboys weren’t the right fit at the time, but Trump went after another NFL club in 2014, when he reportedly wanted to buy the Buffalo Bills.
+The Cowboys weren’t the right fit at the time, but the future President of the United States went after another NFL club in 2014, when he reportedly wanted to buy the Buffalo Bills.

 Since then, President Trump has been vocal about NFL players.
-He called to congratulate Kirk Cousins once last season, and has been active in the discussion of former San Francisco 49ers quarterback Colin Kaepernick, his protests against social injustice and police brutality, and the league’s national anthem policy.
+He called to congratulate Kirk Cousins once, and he was active in the discussion of former San Francisco 49ers quarterback Colin Kaepernick, his protests against social injustice and police brutality, and the league’s national anthem policy.

 This post was originally published on February 25, 2020.